Ariana Grande Honors Mac Miller For Their Anniversary On Instagram

 The couple’s split in May 2018 was allegedly mutual, but Grande’s response to a fan on Twitter who criticized her for breaking it off with the rapper revealed that their relationship was not as rosy at it appeared.
 She explained to the poster that they should not minimize a woman’s self-respect and worth by stating they should stay in a “toxic” relationship just because an album was written about them.
 (Miller wrote a ten-song tribute to Grande titled The Divine Feminine, released in 2016.)

-Shortly after their split, Grande fell for and quickly became engaged to Saturday Night Live star Pete Davidson.
+Shortly after their split, Grande fell for, and quickly became engaged to, Saturday Night Live star Pete Davidson.
 The couple moved in together and moved towards marriage before Grande called off their engagement and ended their relationship in October 2018.

-Despite moving on with Kate Beckinsale, Davidson recently refused to speak ill of Miller, kicking a heckler out of one of his comedy shows due to his insensitive comments about the rapper reported Entertainment Tonight.
-Miller died of an accidental overdose at his home in Studio City, California, on Sept.
-7. He was 26.
+Despite moving on with Kate Beckinsale, Davidson recently refused to speak ill of Miller, kicking a heckler out of one of his comedy shows due to his insensitive comments about the rapper, reported Entertainment Tonight.
+Miller was only 26 when he died of an accidental overdose at his home in Studio City, California, on September 7, 2018.

 Grande continues to mourn her lost love.
-She called him an “angel” in her song “Thank U Next.”
+She called him an “angel” in her song “thank u next.”
 She is currently performing on her Sweetener Tour through October of this year.